ustaxcourt/ef-cms/docs/entities/Case.md

 ### caseId

-Unique Case ID only used by the system.
+Unique case ID only used by the system.

 > `string` | required